SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 ## Current Focus

+We have been enhancing the project's content creation capabilities by integrating OpenRouter as the AI service provider.
+OpenRouter gives us access to free, open-source models like Mistral, Llama, and Gemma, replacing the previous proprietary AI service.
+The integration includes a robust fallback mechanism that automatically tries alternative models if the primary one fails, ensuring reliable content generation even when certain models have issues.
+We've also enhanced the prompt engineering specifically for these smaller open-source models, with clear formatting instructions and improved context to generate higher-quality outputs.
+Additionally, we've expanded the mock content system with topic-specific templates for common topics to provide quality content even when AI services are completely unavailable.

 We have been enhancing the project's content creation capabilities by adding a new motivation-accent template that features a clean, modern design with accent-highlighted words in colored boxes.
 The template is designed for motivational quotes and action-oriented content, using a warm cream/beige background with bold typography and strategic highlighting of key words.
 The design includes distinctive visual elements such as an orange accent dot, arrow, and black dots to create a contemporary, professional aesthetic.

 We've also been enhancing the project's capabilities by adding proper Cloudinary integration and fixing Instagram posting issues.
 We've updated the configuration file to include Cloudinary keys and integrated Cloudinary image hosting into the content generation workflow.
 Additionally, we've fixed an issue with Instagram posting by implementing a dedicated single image posting function that works correctly with the Instagram API instead of trying to use the carousel function for single images.
 We've also updated the heading in the template from "Quick Fix" to "Fix your life in 5 minutes" to better reflect the brand messaging.